Le Moyne Dolphins women's basketball

 The Le Moyne Dolphins women's basketball program is the women's college basketball team of Le Moyne College.
-The Dolphins compete in Division I of the National Collegiate Athletic Association (NCAA) in the Northeast Conference and are currently coached by Mary Grimes.
+The Dolphins compete in Division I of the National Collegiate Athletic Association (NCAA) in the Northeast Conference and are currently coached by Nick DiPillo.
 The Dolphins have played their home games on Ted Grant Court at the Le Moyne Events Center in DeWitt, New York.
 After years of playing in the Northeast-10 Conference in NCAA Division II, the Dolphins are currently transitioning to Division I and are ineligible to participate in the NCAA tournament until the 2027–28 season.